citp/privacy-policy-historical/b/bc/bcb/bcbg.com.md

 #### Closing Your Account

-You can disable your account by contacting BCBG Max Azria at guestservices@us.bcbg.com or 877.707.2224 in the United States or 972.421.9851 for International customers, seven days per week between the hours of 10 A.M. and 12 A.M.
-EST/EDT.
+You can disable your account by contacting BCBG Max Azria at guestservices@us.bcbg.com or 877.707.2224 in the United States or 972.421.9851 for International customers, seven days per week, 9:00 A.M. – 9:00 P.M.
+CT Monday through Friday, and 9:00 A.M. – 6:00 P.M.
+CT Saturday and Sunday, except when closed in observance of the following holidays: New Year’s Day, Easter Sunday, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Christmas Eve Day and Christmas Day.
 If you close your BCBG account, we will remove your name and other personally identifiable data from our publicly viewable database.
 If you close your account, we have no obligation to retain your data, and may delete any or all of your account data without liability.
 However, we may retain certain data contributed by you if BCBG believes it may be necessary to prevent fraud or for legitimate business purposes, such as analysis of aggregated, non-personally identifiable data.
 BCBG may also retain and use your data if necessary to provide the services to other users.
 Similarly, data you have shared with others, or that other users have copied, may also remain visible.
 BCBG disclaims any liability in relation to the deletion or retention (subject to the terms herein) of data or any obligation not to delete the data.

 #### Right of Access